The Katzie Waterworld

 The Katzie are a Coast Salish people of the Fraser River Delta.
-Since time immemorial, this community farmed the wetland tuber wapato (Sagittaria latifolia) and managed other plant and animal resources in the rich delta environment they call home.
-This project, led by Katzie researchers Roma Leon, Mike Leon, and Debbie Miller, with Tanja Hoffmann, Natasha Lyons, and other partners, combines archaeobotany, archaeology, traditional knowledge and experimental farming methods to understand and document their long history of Indigenous resource management with a view to restoring wapato and other traditional plant foods, medicines and technologies to Katzie territory.
+Since time immemorial, this community has inhabited their lowlying waterworld, farmed the tuber wapato (Sagittaria latifolia) in vast wetland gardens, and managed other plant and animal resources in the rich delta environment they call home.
+This longstanding partnership between Katzie scholars Roma Leon, Mike Leon, and Debbie Miller, and allied researchers Tanja Hoffmann, Natasha Lyons, and others, combines archaeobotany, archaeology, traditional knowledge and Indigenous sovereignty to understand and document their long history of Indigenous resource management with a view to restoring Katzie rights to farm wapato and manage other traditional plant foods, medicines and technologies in their territory.

 Articles of Interest